davidsbatista/davidsbatista.net/_posts/2017-08-09-Sequential_Supervised_Learning_part_I.md

 ---
 layout: post
-title: Sequence Learning - Hidden Markov Models
+title: Hidden Markov Models
 date: 2017-08-09 00:00:00
-tags: [hidden markov models, sequence modeling, tutorial]
+tags: [hidden markov models, naive bayes, sequence classifier, tutorial]
 categories: [blog]
 comments: true
 disqus_identifier: 20170809
-preview_pic:
+preview_pic: /assets/images/2017-08-09-Sequential_Supervised_Learning_part_I.png
 ---

+This is the first post, of a series of posts, about sequential supervised learning applied to Natural Language Processing (NLP).
+In this post I will write about the classical algorithm for sequence learning, the Hidden Markov Model (HMM), explain how it's related with the Naive Bayes Model and it's limitations.

-# __Introduction__
+## __Introduction__

 The classical problem in Machine Learning is to learn a classifier that can distinguish between two or more classes, i.e., that can accurately predict a class for a new object given training examples of objects already classified.